Writing a new worker task for Debusine

 )

-Below are the main methods with some basic explanation.
+Below are the main parts with some basic explanation.

-In order for Debusine to discover the task, add "Reprotest" in the file debusine/tasks/__init__.py in the __all__ list.
+In order for Debusine to discover the task, in the file debusine/tasks/__init__.py add from debusine.tasks.reprotest import Reprotest; and , then in the list __all__ add "Reprotest".

-Let’s explain the different methods of the Reprotest class:
+Let’s explain the different parts of the Reprotest class:

 The worker has no access to Debusine’s database.
 Lookups are all resolved before the task gets dispatched to a worker, so all it has to do is download the specified input artifacts.